 Saturday, April 22, 1:00-4:00 – Feet on the Ground Planning - Tour a SWPWO member’s farm and explore the potentials and possibilities – Russ Gibbs, PA Service Forester.
 More info to follow

-Saturday, May 13, 1:00-4:00 – Tour of West Virginia Botanical Garden, Morgantown, WV (http://www.wvbg.org) where State Foresters say that it is one of the healthiest stands of hemlocks left in WV.
+Saturday, May 13, 1:00-4:00 – Tour of West Virginia Botanical Garden, Morgantown, WV (http://www.wvbg.org) State Foresters say it is one of the healthiest stands of hemlocks left in WV.
 Invasives have been and will always be a management issue here, especially in areas that have been disturbed.
-Our guide will share info about their practices.
-We will look at a basin that they plan to partially re-flood and a new native wetland meadow will be established next to it.
+Our guide will share info about their practices which will include a look at a basin that they plan to partially re-flood and a new native wetland meadow they will establish next to it.
 Location: Welcome Center of the Garden.

-Friday, August 11, 1:00 - 3:00PM – Wood Pellet Plant Tour/ Greene County/Note unusual day.
+Friday, August 11, 1:00 - 3:00PM – Wood Pellet Plant Tour/ Greene County/Note unusual day of the week.
 Tour a local wood industry.
 Meet to carpool at the Greene County Fairgrounds, Building #10 parking lot at 12:30 PM.

 Wednesday, September 13, 7:00-9:00 – Planning a timber harvest?
 Review the Dos and Don’ts for success in planning and implementing a timber harvest.
 Jim Elze – Professional Forester.
 At the Washington Conservation District offices (new offices)